Skip to Content

 Remember, showering before swimming in any cenote in Mexico is mandatory to conserve the delicate ecosystem.

-Tip: Snorkeling gear can be rented for an additional fee of $50 pesos per person.
+Tip: Snorkeling gear can be rented for an additional fee.

 Is There a Crocodile at Casa Cenote?